-The new website is aimed at providing more informational content and encouraging more people to visit stores – the long-awaited Primark digital shopfront has arrived.
-You can look, you can view availability, but you still can’t buy, and that’s what makes this website an interesting case.
-Will it take visibility away from competitors, or just appease existing Primark store fans?
-We’re tracking it live as it Google makes its assessments.
+The new eCommerce website, launched in April 2022, was aimed at providing more informational content and encouraging more people to visit stores – the long-awaited Primark digital shopfront has arrived!
+You can look, you can view availability, you can click-and-collect, but you still can’t get products delivered.
+That’s what makes this website an interesting case.
+This article looks at the initial impact of the change, and the changes seen since then.
+Most recent update: Jan 2023.

 Starting position and competitor analysis

 With a pre-launch Visibility Index of 3.412, primark.com is much less visible than most other high street fashion domains.
-Among Primark’s high-street competitors in the online world (and it will be interesting to see if this changes) are: Next, John Lewis, Marks and Spencer, New Look and many more, all with much more visibility than Primark.
+Among Primark’s high-street competitors in the online world are: Next, John Lewis, Marks and Spencer, New Look and many more, all with much more visibility than Primark.

-One can’t compare apples to pears so we’ll leave Amazon out of this but next.co.uk with a VI of 175.81 is a comparable business but has 51 times more organic visibility.
+One can’t compare apples to pears so we’ll leave Amazon out of this but next.co.uk with a VI of 175.81 (April 2022) is a comparable business with 51 times more organic visibility.

 The problem with primark.co.uk is that it simply doesn’t rank well for anything other than its own brand.
 Only 3% of its ranking keywords are on page 1 and of those, the vast majority of the search volume is for Primark-related topics – so-called branded search.
 The most successful non-brand ranking is for fluffy socks.
 When you take a search with more search volume, like “jumpers”, the ranking success is typically page 2 and beyond – effectively invisible.